qri-io/rfcs/text/0010-skylark_tranformations.md

 # Summary
 [summary]: #summary

-Skylark transformations implement a turing-_incomplete_ scripting language to automate the generating a dataset document.
+Tranformations are repeatable scripts for generating a dataset.
+These scripts are writeen in Skylark, a scripting language from Google that feels a lot like python, but is, importantly, Turing-_incomplete_.

 Skylark transformations include tools for creating documents from things like a stream of input data, HTTP resources, or other qri datasets.
-Transformation scripts are embedded into the dataset document, allowing datasets to "self update" by re-executing the script & adding a snapshot to a dataset's version history.
+Transformation scripts are embedded into the dataset document, allowing datasets to "self update" by re-executing the script and adding a snapshot to a datasets's version history.

-# Motivation
-[motivation]: #motivation

-Qri ("query") is about datasets.
-Transformations are repeatable scripts for generating a dataset.
-Skylark is a scripting langauge from Google that feels a lot like python.
-Skylark tranformations are about as close as one can get to the full power of a programming language as a transformation syntax.
-Often you need this degree of control to generate a dataset.

 Typical examples of a skylark transformation include: